Sarli2002/Cara-MERN-E-commerce/README.md

 - **MongoDB** – For database storage and management.
 - **AWS S3** – For image storage.
 - **JWT** – For authentication.

+## Deployment
+The website is deployed on Render.
+You can access the live version [here](https://cara-mern-e-commerce-frontend.onrender.com).